-You can find detailed supportive information and practical tips for family, friends and carers in the Support chapter of our Resilience Kit.
+You can find detailed supportive information and practical tips for partners, family, friends and carers in the Support chapter of our Resilience Kit.

-Ovarian Cancer Australia’s online forum, OCA Connect, has a section for family and friends to share their personal stories and useful information with one another in a secure online environment.
+Ovarian Cancer Australia’s online forum, OCA Connect, has a section for partners, family and friends to share their personal stories and useful information with one another in a secure online environment.
 This is a great place to get connected with people in a similar situation without the formalities and in the comfort of your own home.
 Ovarian Cancer Australia encourages all family and friends of women with ovarian cancer to register for the online forum and to ask one another questions and learn from one another how you can better support your loved one and yourself.

 Family and friends booklet

-This booklet provides helpful, practical advice for family and friends and includes personal insights from women living with ovarian cancer.
+This booklet provides helpful, practical advice for partners, family and friends and includes personal insights from women living with ovarian cancer.
 Download the booklet here or contact us and we will send you a copy.